ClaireAgaba/maid-match/README.md

 # 🏠 MaidMatch

-A comprehensive platform connecting homeowners with professional maids in Kenya.
+A comprehensive platform connecting homeowners with professional maids in Uganda.

 ## 🎯 Overview